🏺

 💡

-For valuable items, consider packing on a pallet with an extra layer of protection.
+For valuable items, consider packing on a pallet with an additional layer of protection.

 4Sealing and labelling

-- ✓Seal the box firmly with packing tape on top and bottom.
+- ✓Seal the box firmly with packing tape on the top and bottom.

 5Important restrictions